Alumni Associate Research Fellows

 Lidia Chikalova, 2019

-Research Topic: Information Warfare between the USA and Russia on the Syrian Conflict
+Research Title: Information Warfare between the USA and Russia on the Syrian Conflict

 Lidiya is a media curator and researcher, holds two MA degrees in Politics and Security from the OSCE Academy in Bishkek and a degree in International Journalism from St. Petersburg State University in Russia.
 She has previously lived and worked in Central Asia, Europe, the Middle East, and South America.
 Lidiya continues to work as a researcher and a journalist covering political situations in conflict-prone zones.
 Lidiya has an extensive experience in building PR campaigns, fundraising, and project management for business associations, art institutions, and education centres like Cambridge English Assessment.
 She is now collaborating with UNESCO on enhancing digital pedagogy and development of digital textbooks in the Central Asian region.